nesterovsky-bros/vector-database/README.md

 # Turn Akinator into vector database!

-Several year ago we have shown how to turn SQL Server into Akinator like engine.
+Several years ago we have shown how to turn SQL Server into Akinator like engine.
 See [KB](https://github.com/nesterovsky-bros/KB) repository.

 At that time we did not know about vector databases at that time.
 We just implemented a binary search index to identify an object from a set of objects by a set of properties inherent to that object.